Bambusstock/TimeBan/README.md

 Define the language files to use.
 Keep in mind that the languages files need to be present in `/server/plugins/TimeBan/lang`!

+`shortcuts`

+Use shortcuts in combination with the ban command.

+	timeban ban userA &griefing

 `banUntilDate`

 Set to true and you will be able to ban using a "human readable" date like `21.02.2015-12:00`.
 The simple format will no longer work.